Shailesh1674/3D_Arrival_Of_Train_At_Station/README.md

 3D Train Arrival At Station 🚂

-Project Overview
+Project Overview:
-This interactive 3D simulation recreates the dynamic experience of a train arriving at Mumbai Central Station using Three.js.
+This interactive 3D simulation recreates the dynamic experience of a train arriving at Station using Three.js.
 The project combines realistic physics, environmental details, and multiple viewing perspectives to demonstrate advanced WebGL capabilities in a browser environment.
 The simulation features a complete train with animated wheels that gradually decelerates as it approaches the station signal, complete with platform elements, station architecture, and surrounding cityscape.

 Key Features ✨
 Core Simulation: